Dreams of Launching Business Websites Crumble

 If GDPR caught you off guard or you have not yet launched your website, get informed and comply — quickly.
 Begin by asking all your vendors what customer data they retain, for how long, what do they do with it, and how it’s secured.
 If you are unsatisfied with the responses, request the data they have (in case your customers want it in the future) and cut them off like you’re slicing a roll of Toll House cookie dough, so you won’t get burned later.

 This is just the beginning.
 The GDPR recipe book is 261 pages long.
 So you may need help from real writers, programmers, security and legal experts.
 Many of the compliance tools rushed to market ahead of the deadline had major flaws.
-More should now be available but you will need to look carefully.
+More should now be available but select carefully.
 Make certain the tools and apps used do not themselves violate GDPR.
 If all this is too much to comprehend, afford or implement, consider selling your cookies door-to-door or leave this business to the French bakery chefs.

 Obviously, GDPR affects more than online bakery goods.
 It regulates scientific specimens, medical history, financial data, social security numbers, photographic likenesses, racial or gender bias, and personal contact information like phone numbers, street and email addresses.
 For healthcare, GDPR is a level above HIPAA.
 Protect customer and visitor data or your business could vanish like a sessional cookie.

 - Will Companies ‘Brexit’ EU Over GDPR?
 ClinicalPosters.com